matrix-org/matrix-spec-proposals/proposals/4076-e2ee-aware-badges.md

 clients to encourage them to sync and recalculate their app badge counts, ensuring that the app badge count decreases when the user catches up on a given room.

+Finally, we fix the spec to describe the behaviour of the `unread` count field in `POST /_matrix/push/v1/notify` correctly.
+We also remove the `missed_calls` field at all, as nothing has ever implemented it, as far as I know - I think it was originally included for questionable futureproofness and never hooked up ("ooh, if we are tracking unread message notifs, let's also track unread call notifs")[^4].

 ## Potential issues

 1. It's not clear that the push extension will be able to reliably calculate badge counts, as they run with very